pvasek/kudu-wiki/Azure-Web-App-sandbox.md

 #### Access to Event Log

 Applications cannot read from or write to the event log service.
-However, as a workaround, applications are provided a user-mode “virtualized” event log in which to write events.
-These events end up in a file named “d:\home\logfiles\eventlog.xml”, with a limit of 1000 (rotated) entries in the file; this virtualization was done to enable better debugging of applications as well as to support applications which require (as part of their basic function) to register event sources.
+However, as a workaround, applications are provided a user-mode "virtualized"” event log in which to write events.
+These events end up in a file named `d:\home\logfiles\eventlog.xml`, with a limit of 1000 (rotated) entries in the file; this virtualization was done to enable better debugging of applications as well as to support applications which require (as part of their basic function) to register event sources.
 As mentioned, the virtualization is done in user-mode within the application process itself using API hooking (in our case detours).

 #### Access to out-of-process COM servers